-A.32.
-Act 267 of 2013 Regular Session, effective August 1, 2013, enacted R.S.
-42:19.1, which provided new notice requirements in addition to those in R.S.
-42:19, which are prerequisites for the levy, increase, renewal, or continuation of a tax, or for the calling of an election for such purposes by political subdivisions.
-These additional notice requirements were amended by Act 694 of 2014 Regular Session, effective August 1, 2014.
+A.37.
+R.S.
+42:19.1, as amended by Act 486 of the 2018 Regular Session, provides notice requirements in addition to those in R.S.
+42:19, which are prerequisites for the proposal, increase, renewal, or continuation of a tax, or for the calling of an election for such purposes by political subdivisions.

 R.S.
-42:19.1(A)(1), as amended by Act 694, requires that public notice of the date, time, and place of any meeting at which a political subdivision intends to levy a new ad valorem property tax or sales and use tax, or increase, or renew any existing ad valorem property tax or sales and use tax, or authorize the calling of an election for submitting such a question to the voters of the political subdivision shall be published in the official journal of the political subdivision and announced to public during the course of a public meeting of the political subdivision no more than Sixty (60) days nor less than thirty (30) days before such public meeting.
+42:19.1(A)(1) requires that public notice of the date, time, and place of any meeting at which a political subdivision intends to propose a new ad valorem property tax or sales and use tax, or increase, or renew any existing ad valorem property tax or sales and use tax, or authorize the calling of an election for submitting such a question to the voters of the political subdivision shall be published in the official journal of the political subdivision and announced to public during the course of a public meeting of the political subdivision no more than Sixty (60) days nor less than twenty (20) days before such public meeting.
 If the scheduled meeting is cancelled or postponed, a new public notice of the subsequent meeting is required under R.S.
 42:19.1(A)(2)(a) to be published in the official journal of the political subdivision no less than ten (10) days before the subsequent meeting.

-Act 694 of 2014 Regular Session, added an additional notice requirement under R.S.
-42:19.1(A)(1), which requires that written notice of the meeting must be hand delivered or transmitted by email to each voting member of any governing authority of a political subdivision who is required to approve such measures previously adopted by another governing authority (i.e. police jury approval of tax related decisions of certain parish boards and commissions) and to each state senator and representative in whose district all or a portion of the political subdivision is located, no more than sixty (60) days nor less than thirty (30) days before the scheduled meeting at which action will be taken on the ad valorem property tax or sales and use tax.
+R.S.
+42:19.1(A)(1), requires that written notice of the meeting must be hand delivered or transmitted by email to each voting member of any governing authority of a political subdivision who is required to approve such measures previously adopted by another governing authority (i.e. police jury approval of tax related decisions of certain parish boards and commissions) and to each state senator and representative in whose district all or a portion of the political subdivision is located, no more than sixty (60) days nor less than twenty (20) days before the scheduled meeting at which action will be taken on the ad valorem property tax or sales and use tax.